ros-navigation/docs.nav2.org/tutorials/docs/route_graph_generation.rst

 |

-In order to have the `id` field auto increment, right click on the layer and select the `Attribute Form`.
+In order to have the `id` field auto increment, right click on the layer and select the `Properties -> Attribute Form`.
 Expand the `Fields` drop down menu and select `id`.
-Select the `Expression Dialog` that is next to the `Default value`.
+Select the `Expression Dialog` icon which is next to the `Default value` field.

 |